 CIWEM’s work in this area includes planning, resilience, public health, air quality, transport, urban drainage, energy efficiency, green infrastructure, contaminated land and wider sustainable development issues.

-Special Interest Groups, Networks and Technical Panels working on energy and climate change are:
+Special Interest Groups, Networks and Technical Panels working on the built environment are:

 |Urban Drainage Group||Contaminated Land Network|